trentnbauer/UPSNAP-AutoWOL/README.md

 ### VIBE CODED BY CHATGPT AND GEMINI
+*Yay more AI slop!*

 # UPSNAP-AutoWOL
 I think this is a niche tool but I thought I would share it.
 ChatGPT wrote the script a couple of years ago for me and I've been running it as a CRON job on the machine hosting UpSnap.
+I've moved it to a docker container so its easier to replicate in the future
 This script will wait x minutes, then send WOL packets to everything in UpSnap.

 ## Requirements